nathantypanski/cabver/README.md

 Because `ghc-pkg` does a poor job of formatting its output for use in scripts.
 I usually have two questions when I first query my GHC package database:

+1. What are my duplicate packages?
+2. Which packages have new upstream releases?

+I didn't have a good way to answer this.
+Now I do.

 ## Usage

 To show installed packages: